 The Most Controversial Tweet by the Ambassador

-Although the tweet shows a creative sense of humor, and shows that the Ambassador is aware of internal affairs and events, yet IMO such a tweet could easily backfire by being perceived as “a hit below the belt” or as inappropriate, in general, it is usually safer to steer away from political and religious topics, especially if the general public think of you as an “outsider”
+Although the tweet shows a creative sense of humor and shows that the Ambassador is aware of internal affairs and events, yet IMO such a tweet could easily backfire by being perceived as “a hit below the belt” or as inappropriate, in general, it is usually safer to steer away from political and religious topics, especially if the general public thinks of you as an “outsider”

 It’s Not a Normal Ambassador Twitter Timeline, He’s Taking Part of Almost Every Egyptian Event!

 I certainly agree with that, when I tried the site, it thought I was 29, well at least it got the gender right.

 I invite everyone to follow and learn from @FCOJohnCasson ‘s Twitter account.
 It’s a perfect example of Twitter engagement done right.